musurca/Haddock/README.md

 - browse your logbooks
 - plot your boats' position using OpenSeaMap or EarthWindMap
 - send NMEA sentences from one boat to an external charting application like [qtVlm](https://www.meltemus.com/index.php/en/) or [OpenCPN](https://opencpn.org/), via a TCP server.

+While running, the application will automatically update every 10 minutes.

 ![Haddock screen 2](https://github.com/musurca/Haddock/raw/master/img/haddockscreen2.png)